The Alexander Technique for Performing Artists

 In private lessons, you will learn the main principles of the Technique.
 Participants will begin to explore the basics of coordination, as Cliff uses his hands to guide each person through the movements of sitting and standing, walking, and lying on the floor.
 Cliff will emphasize the importance of reducing needless effort in everyday movements.
 In later lessons, students may choose to work on performance during the lesson.

-Cliff is starting a new group class and there will be a free demonstration class at the Faulkner County Library, 1900 Tyler St., Conway, AR, on Sunday, Sept.
-8 at 2pm.
-Group lessons will begin at UCA on Sept.
-22 and continue for 4 weeks through October 13 - Sundays, at 2-3pm.
-Tuition is set at $60 for the entire 4 lesson session - a fantastic bargain!
+Cliff has started a new group class as an introduction to the Alexander Technique, and there will be a free demonstration class at the Faulkner County Library, 1900 Tyler St., Conway, AR, to be announced.
+Group lessons will begin at UCA on January 26 and continue for 4 weeks through February 16 - Sundays, at 2-3pm.
+Tuition is set at $70 for the entire 4 lesson session - a fantastic bargain!
 A minimum enrollment of five students is required for the group class.

 Cliff Hicks has been a certified teacher since 1992 and is a member of the American Society for the Alexander Technique (AmSAT).
 He has worked with performing artists and others from all walks of life throughout the US and Europe.
 His work has included 10 years of teaching experience at Interlochen Arts Academy and one year spent working with members of the Osnabrueck Theater Orchestra in Osnabrueck, Germany.
 He currently teaches in Benton, AR and several area schools.
 Cliff resides with his wife and three children in Benton, AR.